Does Safari block Google Analytics?

 Google Analytics creates a blind spot

-Although Google Analytics is the most powerful analytics tool there is, it will become more inaccurate.
+Although Google Analytics is the most powerful analytics tool there is, it will become more and more inaccurate.
 Internet users demand privacy, not by knocking on your door and asking for it, but by using tools that block Google Analytics.
 More and more internet users use ad-blockers or plugins that block Google Analytics scripts.

 There are Google Analytics alternatives out there